The principles of prevention are a set of health and safety solutions that are prioritised from most effective at No.1 to the least effective at No.9.

-They require us, as employers, to utilise these principles when we are implementing preventative and protective measures in the workplace.
+They stem from the Management Regulations (Reg 4) and require employers to utilise these principles when implementing preventative and protective measures in the workplace.

 My favourite example of avoiding risks are window cleaners.
 They could avoid having to work on ladders at height by using reach and wash systems, so they can work at ground level instead.

 Here’s a great two-minute video from the HSE which explains the steps employers should take to protect their workers, and other people from harm.

 What we are attempting to do here is deal with the hazard at its root.
 Examples of this could be enclosing the noisy work equipment, buying quieter or local exhaust vents for cutting machines, or using a different process that reduces the emissions.

 This should be broken into three elements: